 What is Excess Capacity?

-Excess capacity (or unutilized capacity) occurs when a firm operates or produces output that is less than the optimum capacity.
-It can happen due to a fall in demand during market recessions, where demand can enduringly decline, and firms will need to reduce capacity to decrease costs.
+Excess capacity (or unutilized capacity) occurs when a firm operates or is producing output at less than the optimum level.
+It can happen when there is a market recession or increased competition, where demand declines and firms are forced to reduce capacity to decrease costs.

-Prices tend to decline during excess capacity in the industry for products to move and cover fixed costs.
-Excess capacity is associated with the minimum long-run average cost; hence, it is not a short-run occurrence.
+To increase demand, companies typically decrease prices when there is excess capacity in the industry.
+Excess capacity is determined using the minimum long-run average cost; hence, it is not a short-run occurrence.